wechaty/wechaty/README.md

 ## Join us

-Scanning the following QR Code in WeChat, with secret code 'wechaty', you can join our **Wechaty Developers' Home**.
+Scan the following QR Code in WeChat, with secret code _wechaty_, you can join our **Wechaty Developers' Home**.

 ![Wechaty Developers' Home](https://raw.githubusercontent.com/wechaty/wechaty/master/image/BotQrcode.png)

-Scan now, then chat with other Wechaty developers!
+Scan now, then you can chat with other Wechaty developers!

 # See Also